fleetdm/fleet/docs/Using-Fleet/Fleet-UI.md

 ### Global agent options

-Global agent options are applied to all hosts enrolled in Fleet.
+Global agent options are applied to all hosts enrolled in Fleet unless they are enrolled in a team.

 Only user's with the Admin role can edit global agent options.